scottluskcis/github-report-generator/README.md

 6. For `GITHUB_TOKEN` replace `<your token here>` with the value generated in step 5
 7. For `ORGANIZATION` replace `<your org name here>` with the name of the org to query against

-    > [!IMPORTANT]
-    > If you do not have access to the org (i.e. are an Org Owner or a Member with Read access) then you will receive 404 or 403 errors

 8. Change the `TIME_PERIOD` to the time period you want to query activity for.
 9. To execute the application run `npm run dev` for example
 10. The output should exist in the `.output` folder

+> [!NOTE]
+> You will want to set the organization you are generating the report for as the owner of the Fine-Grained PAT

+> [!IMPORTANT]
+> If you do not have access to the org (i.e. are an Org Owner or a Member with Read access) then you will receive 404 or 403 errors

 ## Reports